Greator

 Psychologists differentiate between three different types of jealousy:

-• 1. reactive jealousy: jealousy due to a concrete real occasion.
+1. Reactive jealousy: Jealousy due to a specific real cause.

-• 2. distrustful-anxious jealousy: jealousy coupled with fears and feelings of inferiority without actively influencing what is happening.
+2. Distrustful-anxious jealousy: Jealousy coupled with fears and feelings of inferiority without actively influencing events.

-• 3. possessive jealousy: jealousy coupled with anxiety and feelings of inferiority, with influence on the partner (control, outbursts of anger, prohibition of contact with persons of the opposite sex).
+3. Possessive jealousy: Jealousy coupled with fears and feelings of inferiority, with influencing the partner (control, outbursts of anger, prohibition of contact with people of the opposite sex).

 As you can probably already imagine, only reactive jealousy is a healthy form.
 In this case, you are reacting to a real situation that you consider threatening to your relationship.
 Whether there is actually a danger is secondary here.